Cast video from Chromecast-enabled apps to your TV

 - Make sure the mobile device, tablet or computer you are using to cast is on the same Wi-Fi network as your Chromecast or TV with Chromecast built-in.

 - Tap the Cast button .
 Note: The Cast button isn't located in the same place on all Chromecast-enabled apps.

 - Tap the device you'd like to cast to.

 - When you're connected, the Cast button will turn color, letting you know you're connected.

 - You can now cast videos, movies and TV shows directly to your TV.

-Mac OS and OS X are registered trademarks of Apple Inc. Windows is a registered trademark of Microsoft Inc. iOS is a trademark or registered trademark of Cisco Inc. The Netflix logo is a trademark of Netflix, Inc. Netflix is available in certain countries.
+Mac OS and OS X are registered trademarks of Apple Inc. Windows is a registered trademark of Microsoft Inc. iOS is a registered trademark of Cisco Inc. The Netflix logo is a trademark of Netflix, Inc. Netflix is available in certain countries.
 Unlimited streaming membership required.
 More information at www.netflix.com.